epicenteredresearch/epicenteredresearchwebsite/content/pace/mentalhealth/data_analysis_MH.md

 ### Data upload

 The **PACEanalysis** functions will create an “Output” folder(s) in your specified destination directory, which will contain everything to be shared for the subsequent meta-analysis.
 We would like to have all the output-files from dataAnalyses (models 1-12, or all models that you ran), AND the probe summary (COHORTNAME_DATE_Summarize_Beta_Values.csv) and "trimming log" (COHORTNAME_DATE_NewGapHunter_CpGs.csv) from the data pre-processing phase.
 Descriptives tables are produced automatically by the package as output-files.
 Finally, we ask that you  send us a README along with the results (see step 2 or analysis plan for instructions on what to report in the README).

 Please do not send us any individual-level data.

-Please do not delete the files created during the analyses: we may need to ask you to check further details if something unexpected comes up during the meta-analysis phase.
+Please do not delete the files created during the analyses.
+We may need to ask you to check further details during the meta-analysis phase.

-To submit your results, zip your results (Output) and ask for an upload link from Sara (sara.sammallahti@helsinki.fi).
+To submit your results, zip your results and ask for an upload link from Sara (sara.sammallahti@helsinki.fi).

-THANK YOU VERY MUCH FOR PARTICIPATING IN THIS PROJECT!
+**Thank you very much for participating in this project!**